quadrupleslap/prognosticant/docs/software-architecture.md

 # Software Architecture

-Architecturally, the software is a pretty boring web application.
+Architecturally, the software is a standard web application.

 - There is conceptually one server, although this may simply be a facade for multiple instances of the server behind a proxy.